AlmirPaulo/AlmirPaulo/README.md

 ### Hi, I am Almir Paulo 👋

-- 🔭 I’m currently working on: ...
+- 🔭 I’m currently working on: Improve my skills in Backend Development.
-- 🌱 I’m currently learning: Data Analysis, Machine Learning and Statistics.
+- 🌱 I’m currently learning: Mainly Backend, but also Data Analysis, Machine Learning, etc.
 - 👯 I’m looking to collaborate on: Open Source Community.
 - 💬 Ask me about: Freelance Jobs.
-- 📫 How to reach me: There is my [portfolio](https://almirpaulo.github.io/), my profiles on Upwork and Fiverr.
-Or you can just [e-mail me](mailto:ap.freelas@gmail.com).
+- 📫 How to reach me: There is my [portfolio](https://almirpaulo.github.io/), my profiles on Upwork, Freelancer and Fiverr...
+You can also [e-mail me](mailto:ap.freelas@gmail.com) or play chess with me on [Lichess](https://lichess.org/) (my nickname is Almirovsky).
 - 😄 Pronouns: He, Him.
 - ⚡ Fun fact: I love music and I learned guitar by myself.